pdidev/tutorial/README.md

 exercise.
 In this exercise, you don't want to get one output file per iteration.
-You will write the 2D array from the previous exercise as a slice of a 3D dataset including a dimension for time for iteration 1 to 3 inclusive.
+You will write the 2D array from the previous exercise as a slice of a 3D dataset including a time dimension for iterations 1 to 3 (inclusive).

 Once again, you only need to modify the YAML file in this exercise, no need to touch the C file.